amacgregor/amgr_phx/content/posts/20160124-on-codes-on-conduct.md

 %{
-title: 'On Codes on Conduct',
+title: "On Codes on Conduct",
 category: "Society",
 tags: ["codes of conduct", "community", "social justice", "equality"],
 description: "My opinions and ruminations on the whole debate about PHP's code of conduct"